-Once the MASTER RESET icon is pressed, the display screen will remain the same for several seconds Once the reset process is complete the display screen will revert back to the NuAire logo main menu.
+Once the MASTER RESET icon is pressed, the display screen will remain the same for approximately 1minute.

+Also during this 1 minute, an audible signal of the reset process will occur.
+Once the reset process is complete the display screen will revert back to the Nuaire logo main menu.
 At this point the cabinet MUST be turned off to complete the process.
 Either unplug the cabinet or use the power switch within the control center to turn off the cabinet.
 Turn the cabinet back on the display screen will remain blank for up to a minute, then will indicate "Power Loss Alert", press the screen to clear the message and return to the Calibration/Service menu to enter cabinet type and perform airflow calibration.

 7.11 Digital Airflow Sensor Description & Replacement